 Delivery methods for downloaded files, whether listened to later or during download, offer valuable inventory to advertisers, but content and ad delivery are handled differently in both environments.
-An overview of each format is explained below.
+An overview of each format is explained in the following paragraphs.
 Despite different tracking capabilities in each environment, a few baseline metrics should be able to offer similar reports for both podcast types.